 Federal Guidelines for Workplace Safety Drills

 Safety in the workplace starts with preparation.
-Your employees need to know what to do if a fire, chemical spill, natural disaster, civil disturbance or other emergency occurs.
-Federal guidelines from the Occupational Safety and Health Administration (OSHA) tell you which workplace safety drills to perform as you prepare everyone in your company for emergencies.
+Employees need to know what to do if a fire, chemical spill, natural disaster, civil disturbance or other emergency occurs.
+Federal guidelines from the Occupational Safety and Health Administration (OSHA) outline which workplace safety drills and plans to perform as you prepare everyone in your company for emergencies.

 Create an Emergency Plan

-OSHA guidelines require many companies to create an emergency plan.
-It's also a good idea for companies that are exempt because it keeps employees safe and can prevent confusion and property damage.
-The plan includes escape routes and assigns employees to manage escape routes.
-It also includes procedures for shutting down equipment, counting employees after an emergency, providing medical care and reporting emergencies to the appropriate authorities.
+OSHA guidelines require many companies to create an emergency plan, and even exempt businesses benefit from one because it reduces confusion and property damage.
+The plan should include escape routes, assignments for employees who manage those routes, procedures for shutting down equipment, accounting for personnel after an emergency, providing medical care and reporting incidents to authorities.

 Assign a Safety Coordinator

-Someone in your company should serve as the safety coordinator.
-This person answers questions about the emergency plan, organizes required safety paperwork and overseas the drills.
+Designate a person to serve as the safety coordinator.
+This person answers questions about the emergency plan, organizes required safety paperwork and oversees drills so they run smoothly.

 Mark the Evacuation Routes